polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-3-transfer-funds.md

 ```

 This is it, nothing particularly crazy right?
-Similarly to the `Balances` component, we will import it in Apps.js
+Similarly to the `Balances` component, we need import it in `Apps.js` and tell where it should be rendered.

 ```js
 // at the top of the file